longview/SonyMDRemote/Readme.md

 ## Planned:
 * Check of maximum track name length - seems to have a lot of room but would have to really dig into the MD format to figure it out properly
-* Might try to abstract some of the UI and command handling, more work but will make the UI update a bit less jittery and make future work easier
 * May want to invalidate some data when the disc is ejected, and re-acquire the data when a new disc is inserted, for now it's on the user to hit Get Info again if changing discs.
 * (Maybe) Store track lengths automatically and reload based on disc title?